HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 ### AMP

-[AMP](https://amp.dev/) (previously called Accelerated Mobile Pages) is an open source HTML framework that was launched by Google in 2015 as a way to help pages load more quickly, especially on mobile devices.
+<a hreflang="en" href="https://amp.dev/">AMP</a> (previously called Accelerated Mobile Pages) is an open source HTML framework that was launched by Google in 2015 as a way to help pages load more quickly, especially on mobile devices.
 AMP can be implemented as an alternate version of existing web pages or developed from scratch using the AMP framework.

 When there's an AMP version available for a page, it will be shown by Google in mobile search results, along with the AMP logo.

 It is also important to note that while AMP usage is not a ranking factor for Google (or any other search engine), web speed is a ranking factor.

 Additionally, as of this writing, AMP is a requirement to be featured in Google's Top Stories carousel in mobile search results, which is an important feature for news-related publications.
-However, this will change in May 2021, when non-AMP content will become eligible as long as it meets the [Google News content policies](https://support.google.com/news/publisher-center/answer/6204050) and provides a great [page experience](https://developers.google.com/search/docs/guides/page-experience) as [announced by Google in November this year](https://developers.google.com/search/blog/2020/11/timing-for-page-experience).
+However, this will change in May 2021, when non-AMP content will become eligible as long as it meets the <a hreflang="en" href="https://support.google.com/news/publisher-center/answer/6204050">Google News content policies</a> and provides a great <a hreflang="en" href="https://developers.google.com/search/docs/guides/page-experience">page experience</a> as <a hreflang="en" href="https://developers.google.com/search/blog/2020/11/timing-for-page-experience">announced by Google in November this year</a>.

 When checking the usage of AMP as an alternate version of a non-AMP based page, we found that 0.69% of mobile web pages and 0.81% of desktop ones were including an `amphtml` tag pointing to an AMP version.
 Although the adoption is still very low, this is a slight improvement from [last year's findings](../2019/seo#amp), in which only 0.62% of mobile pages contained a link to an AMP version.